g1adius/POEM_GENERATOR/README.md

 - Datasets from huggingface.
 - GPT2Tokenizer.
 - GPT3 from Sberbank-ai.
-- Aiogram for creating telegram bot.
+- Aiogram for creating telegram bot with StateMachine.

 <h2 align="center">Result:</h2>